-- Awning that has been extended.
+- The awning has been extended.
 Very useful for removing dirty shoes and preventing them from tracking into the sleeping area.

 - Budget-friendly.
 On our list, this is the cheapest 8-person tent.

-- Even when it’s pouring, the angled windows allow for air ciculation.
+- Even when it’s pouring, the angled windows allow for air circulation.

 - The tent is spacious, with 122 square feet of area and a 6’2” ceiling, making it simple to walk around.

 - The tent is extremely robust with the rain flap on and will withstand high winds.

 - The covered porch area allows you to open the door for extra ventilation when it’s raining.